Additional Events | 30-Hour Supervision Course

 The event is designed to introduce independent mental health practitioners to the specialty of clinical supervision and facilitate an initial mastery of basic supervision competencies.
-Special focus is on preparing professional counselor and marriage & family therapist interns for licensure.
-The course is taught in a hybrid format, including both face-to-face and online class activities.
+Special focus is on supervising professional counselor and marriage & family therapist interns for licensure.
+The course is taught in a blended format, including both face-to-face and online class activities.
 Participants will be required to complete readings and other assignments in preparation for face to face and online class activities.

 Participants will explore advances in clinical supervision, including models, approaches, techniques, relationship and process issues, and legal and ethical considerations.
 Teaching methods include (a) 15 contact hours of collaborative didactic instruction, including review and discussion of reading materials, and face-to-face and online class activities; and (b) 15 contact hours of experiential instruction including group supervision of supervision via video tape, audio tape, or case presentation.

 The workshop fulfills the 30-hour educational requirement of the Oregon Board of Licensed Professional Counselors and Marriage & Family Therapists (OBLPCT).
 Consult the OBLPCT Oregon Administrative Rules for additional requirements to qualify as a clinical supervisor of MFT and PC interns at www.oregon.gov/OBLPCT.
-This workshop is approved to fulfill the 30-hour didactic and experiential component of the AAMFT-Approved Supervision Certificate.
-Participants interested in pursuing this credential are expected to review the certification standards at www.aamft.org.
 Likewise, this course complies with the didactic and experiential components of the Center for Credentialing and Education (CCE) Approved Clinical Supervisor Certificate.
 Information regarding this certification may be obtained at www.cce-global.org.

 The course may also be used toward the six-hour training requirement for clinical social workers.
 Likewise, the course is intended for clinical psychologists interested in supervision training.
 The workshop may comply with the educational standards in supervision required by other accrediting agencies and state licensing boards; it is the responsibility of the participant to obtain verification directly with those organizations.